A BRIEF HISTORY OF DENMARK

 Unfortunately in the late 1970s the Danish economy deteriorated.
 Unemployment rose.
 (It reached 10% in 1983).
 In the 1980s the government introduced austerity measures to try and curb inflation.

 In the early 21st century the Danish economy flourished and unemployment was low.
 Like the rest of Europe Denmark suffered a recession in 2009 but soon recovered.
 Today Denmark is a prosperous country with a high standard of living.
 In 2015 Andreas Mogensen became the first Danish astronaut.
-In 2020 the population of Denmark is 5.6 million.
+In 2020 the population of Denmark was 5.8 million.

 A timeline of Denmark